-This 3rd annual conference (29-30 January, Venice, Italy) on "Fiscal Policies and the Green Economy Transition: Generating Knowledge – Creating Impact" will draw together the world’s leading researchers, experts and policy makers to jointly assess the efficacy, geographical applicability and policy implications of various fiscal instruments in the transition to a green economy.
+This 3rd annual conference (29-30 January, Venice, Italy) on "Fiscal Policies and the Green Economy Transition: Generating Knowledge – Creating Impact" drew together the world’s leading researchers, experts and policy makers to jointly assess the efficacy, geographical applicability and policy implications of various fiscal instruments in the transition to a green economy.

 Governments must seize new opportunities to ensure that green growth - strong economies and a clean environment - offer the potential to increase the well-being of all citizens in all countries.